mikeshultz/solidbyte/docs/roadmap.md

 ## 1.1

 - [ ] EthPM 2.0 Support
-- [ ] Vyper and Solidity co-mingling (Allow Vyper to use Solidity libraries and vice-versa)
+- [ ] Vyper and Solidity co-mingling (Vyper can not use any libraries, however)

 ## 1.2